khasanthika/pdf-to-latex-v2/README.md

 # pdf-to-latex-app
-A Flask app that converts uploaded PDFs to LaTeX, the second version.
+A Flask app that converts uploaded PDFs to LaTeX, the second version with modified Flask app to better handle PDFs that include mathematical symbols, formulas, tables, graphs, and varied document layouts.
+Note that automatic, “perfect” conversion from a complex PDF into a well‐structured LaTeX document is a very challenging problem, and this solution is a starting point that uses additional libraries to try to capture more structure from the PDF.